rahulgopinath/rahulgopinath.github.io/students.md

 ### Description

 Grammar based Fuzzers are one of the most important tools in cybersecurity.
 The effectiveness of fuzzing is often determined by the speed at which inputs can be generated, and highly performant grammar fuzzers are crucial.
-When making a grammar fuzzer, there are multiple tradeoffs that can be made to make it performant.
+When making a grammar fuzzer, there are multiple trade-offs that can be made to make it performant.
 These include fixing the depth of recursion, at which point it becomes automata that can be easily implemented in code without subroutines, or supercompiling the grammar
 (i.e., eliminating redundant procedure calls), or superoptimizing the produced code (i.e., assembly level optimizations using solvers), or come up with other better optimization techniques.

 This project will explore how to make grammar fuzzers much more performant and